One of the great things about lawn mowers are the leftover grass clippings.

 5. Speaking of Mower Blades

 While you’re inspecting your grass shoot, take a look at your mower blades.
 Are they damaged?
 Are they installed correctly?
+Do they need sharpening?

 Blades that are damaged will work inefficiently, which means your grass will be mowed inefficiently.
 That doesn’t just mean a badly cut lawn, it might mean hardly any cutting at all.
 This would explain why you have hardly any to zero clippings being picked up.
 Your blades just aren’t cutting or cutting enough to pick up.